lammps/lammps/doc/src/Build_settings.rst

 The cuFFT and hipFFT FFT libraries are packaged with NVIDIA's CUDA and AMD's HIP installations, respectively.
-These FFT libraries require the Kokkos acceleration package to be enabled and the Kokkos backend to be GPU-resident (i.e., HIP or CUDA).
+These FFT libraries require the Kokkos acceleration package to be enabled and the Kokkos back end to be GPU-resident (i.e., HIP or CUDA).

 Performing 3d FFTs in parallel can be time-consuming due to data access